 The Bison Pep Band is an ensemble consisting of brass, wind, and percussion players that perform at men's and women's conference basketball games on campus.
 Members of the organization are chosen from experienced members of the Thundering Herd Marching Band during the late fall.
 Scholarships are awarded to members.

 The string quartet is open to qualified members of the orchestra who audition on violin, viola or cello.
 Members of the quartet receive scholarships.
-The quartet plays for a variety of events including weddings, banquets, receptions, and civic programs.
+In addition to performing on campus, the quartet sometimes plays for festive, social, and civic events.

 Percussion Ensemble - Wes Parker, directorThe percussion ensemble is open to qualified percussionists through an audition.
 The repertoire includes a variety of works, ranging from the mallet ensembles of Claire Omar Musser to the minimalist works of Steve Reich.
 The ensemble performs a concert each semester.